 61. The local authority or school (whichever places a child with an alternative provision provider) remains accountable for the suitability of the provision and has certain responsibilities relating to students that cannot be transferred to external providers.
 It is vital that placements are monitored carefully to ensure that each individual students needs are being met by the placement, that the provider is complying with their contract and providing a good quality of provision overall, and that the provision continues to provide value for money.

 In signing this agreement, all partners agree to work collaboratively to ensure that the protocols set out in the SLA and set out in summary below, are met to a high standard.
-This is in conjunction with Hull City Council Policies on Safeguarding. (document attached)
+This is in conjunction with The Constellation Trust Policy on Safeguarding. (document attached)